eligidag/rna-seq-crc/README.md

 Public dataset: GSE50760

-The final analysis scope, due to time and space constraints, is a reduced paired subset of 3 patients:
+The final analysis scope, due to processing power and storage constraints, is a subset of 3 patients:
 - patient 2
 - patient 3
 - patient 5